mrWh1te/Botmation/README.md

 ## Running a Nation of Bots

-The `MationBot` class supports the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) package to run multiple bots concurrently!
+The `Botmation` class supports the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) package to run multiple bots concurrently!
 Here's how the heart of it looks:

 ```
 cluster.queue(data, async(page, ...) => {
-  const bot = new MationBot(page)
+  const bot = new Botmation(page)

   await bot.actions(
     ...